- What GEO means

 2. Inspect sub-question clusters in Strategy Map

 Fan-out questions usually spread across several keyword clusters.
-Review
+Review search demand, AIO/GEO/SEO state, gap type and urgency together.

 Separate whether your brand is only mentioned, used as a source candidate, or explicitly cited as a link.
 Repeated competitor citations are high-priority content gaps.